bekk/bekk-christmas/post/elm/the-builder-pattern.md

         |> Input.toHtml
 ```

-The handy thing here is that adding the placeholder capability to our `Input` module doesn't have to result in any code changes in places that already us the text field without a placeholder!
+The handy thing here is that adding the placeholder capability to our `Input` module doesn't have to result in any code changes in places that already use the text field without a placeholder!
 This is especially important as your app starts to grow, and you are using a view element in tens or hundreds of places in your code!

 ## Conclusion